-Take it from Katja Smuk, one of our MBA‘17D students with a top GMAT score at INSEAD.
-How did this 25-year-old consultant from Bain and Company ace the ever-challenging GMAT, which has had so many people spend hours studying for?
-Here are five tips from Katja on how she conquered the GMAT with a score of 780!
+Take it from Katja Smuk, one of our alumni with a top GMAT score at INSEAD.
+How did this 25-year-old ace the ever-challenging GMAT, which has had so many people spend hours studying for?
+Here are five tips from Katja on how she conquered the GMAT and achieved a good score.

 Tip #1: Practise, practise, practise.

 This is definitely the most important factor.
 Most likely you already know everything you need to do well on the GMAT.
 But it’s understanding the format and type of questions, and getting some experience in solving them, that will make the difference between good and great.
 Practising will make you efficient and calm as you go into the real test, and allow your real skills to shine through.